 A Safeguarding Charter has been developed as a live resource for the trustees, staff, students and volunteers at the College.

-Links to the College's Child Protection and Safeguarding Policy and Procedures may be found here.
+A link to the College's Safeguarding Policy and Procedures may be found here.

 The College’s Designated Safeguarding Lead is Jon Mutton, who can be contacted at Jon.Mutton@ampleforth.org.uk about current or non-recent safeguarding matters relating to the College.